chuang76/x86-bootloader/README.md

 # x86-bootloader

-An experimental x86 [bootloader](https://en.wikipedia.org/wiki/Booting) (i386) for the learning purpose.
-The project is implemented in 5 labs and emulated with [QEMU](https://www.qemu.org/) emulator.
+The project is an experimental x86 [bootloader](https://en.wikipedia.org/wiki/Booting) (i386) for the learning purpose.
+Bootloader is a program that runs before the operating system.
+It loads the kernel when a computer is turned on.
+The project is implemented 5 labs and emulated with [QEMU](https://www.qemu.org/) emulator.

 - [x] Print a string in 16-bit real mode with BIOS routine (int 0x10)
 - [x] Print hex bytes, not just ASCII characters